AdamBanham/ExogenousData/readme.md

 ### Exogenous Annotated  Log Explorer

-To explore an exogenous annotated log, where you can explore how exogenous data was linked to endogenous traces, view slices attached to events and see an overview of exogenous data interwined with events, use the following steps to create an xlog and view the outcome.
+To explore an exogenous annotated log, where you can explore how exogenous data was linked to endogenous traces, view slices attached to events and see an overview of exogenous data intertwined with events, use the following steps to create an xlog and view the outcome.

 #### Step One
 To create an exogenous annotated log (xlog), use the following plugin called "Exogenous Annotated Log Preparation".
 Where you supply an event log (XES formatted) and several exo-panels.